welcometors/code-gems/RL/readme.md

   "Reinforcement Learning: An Introduction" by Sutton & Barto</a>.

 * [__randomWalk__](./randomWalk/)
   Some classic reinforment techniques like monte-carlo, sarsa, q-learning, TD-lambda.

 * [__cpplib__](./cppLib/)
-  A wrapper for RLcpp library (c++ implementation of some RL projects).
+  A wrapper for RLcpp library (c++ implementation of some RL algorithms).
+  This is optional, as all the projects has pure python implementation.